 VirtualSC and Section 504 of The Rehabilitation Act Of 1973

-VirtualSC (VSC) is an option for students who are disabled according to Section 504 of The Rehabilitation Act of 1973.
-Our offerings are aligned with State Board approved College and Career Ready Standards for middle school, as well as College and Career Ready aligned and Carnegie unit bearing high school courses.
+VirtualSC (VSC) is an option for students who are disabled according to Section 504 of The Rehabilitation Act of 1973 and who wish to take courses for high school credit.
 It is essential to consider the nature of online instruction, and consider if online courses are an appropriate placement.

 Under this policy, a student with a disability is one who (a) has a physical or mental impairment that substantially limits one or more major life activities, (b) has a record of such impairment, or (c) is regarded as having such impairment.
 Students may be disabled under Section 504 even though they do not require services under the Individuals with Disabilities Education Act (IDEA).

 To ensure that VSC serves students who are identified as disabled under Section 504 of The Rehabilitation Act of 1973, we have developed the following guidelines:

 - The 504 plan (provided by the sponsor school) should indicate that virtual schooling is an appropriate placement for the student, and approval for online learning should be written into that document.
 The student’s sponsor school should have a system in place to ensure that follow-up meetings occur promptly to facilitate the success of the 504 student while he/she is enrolled in VSC.